How are standards made?

 Standards come from co-operation and agreement

 A standard is a collective work.
-Representatives of organizations having an interest and expertise in the subject matter are brought together by BSI to form a technical committee to draw up the standard, with our staff facilitating their development and review.
+Representatives of organizations having an interest and expertise in the subject matter are brought together by BSI to form a technical committee to shape the standard, with our staff facilitating their development and review.

 Typically, our technical committees comprise representatives of industry bodies, research and testing organizations, local and central government, consumers and standards users.